marlinprotocol/teefetch/README.md

 ## How It Works

+0. A TEE server is running and its attestation is verified on-chain
 1. A client makes an HTTPS request through the SDK
 2. The request is forwarded to the TEE server
 3. The TEE executes the HTTPS request in a secure environment